European Regulators Refuse To Give Air Canada The Go-Ahead To Purchase Transat Despite Canadian Government Approval

 European regulators have refused to give the go-ahead for Air Canada's planned buyout of Canadian tour operator Transat A.T.
 Inc, despite Canada's approval.

-said on Tuesday Air Canada refused to extend the deadline for its C$188.7 million ($148.73 million) deal beyond Feb.
-15, after European regulators failed to give the go-ahead for the buyout.
+Air Canada refused to extend the deadline for its C$188.7 million ($148.73 million) deal beyond February 15, after European regulators failed to give the go-ahead for the buyout.

 Canada approved Air Canada's purchase of troubled rival Transat A.T.
 Inc, subject to a number of conditions, last week.